collocations.org

 Collocations for workforce - noun

-educated, qualified, skilled, trained
+educated, qualified, skilled, trained, well-educated, well-trained

-a highly-skilled workforce
+a highly skilled workforce

-flexible, versatile | committed, dedicated, motivated | local
+committed, dedicated, motivated

 A quarter of the local workforce is unemployed.

-ageing, declining, diminishing
+ageing/aging, declining, diminishing

 A declining workforce has to provide for an increasing number of retired people.